jestjs/jest/website/versioned_docs/version-22.4/ManualMocks.md

 `jest.unmock('moduleName')` in tests that should use the actual module implementation.

-> Warning: To make mock works properly we have to put the call `jest.mock('moduleName')`
-> in the same scope as `required/import` statement.

 Here's a contrived example where we have a module that provides a summary of all the files in a given directory.
 In this case we use the core (built in) `fs` module.